The incomparable Genevieve Lacey.

 Genevieve Lacey is a recorder virtuoso, serial collaborator and artistic director.

-Her wide-ranging musical interests have seen her playing for the Queen in Westminster Abbey, representing Australian culture with a performance at the Lindau International Convention of Nobel Laureates, playing as a concerto soloist in the Proms, making music in a prison in remote western Australia, and at the opening night of the London Jazz Festival.
+Her wide-ranging musical interests have seen her playing for the Queen in Westminster Abbey, representing Australian culture with a performance at the Lindau International Convention of Nobel Laureates, playing as a concerto soloist in the BBC Proms, Albert Hall, performing in prisons in the Pilbara, on an oval on Thursday Island alongside indigenous colleagues, in a shearing shed in north-west Tasmania as part of a quartet of free improvisers, and at the opening night of the London Jazz Festival with UK jazz luminary John Surman.

-Genevieve has won two ARIAs (Australian Recording Industry Awards), a Helpmann Award, Australia Council, Freedman and Churchill Fellowships and Outstanding Musician, Melbourne Prize for Music.
-She holds degrees (including a doctorate) in music and English literature from universities in Melbourne, Switzerland and Denmark.
+Genevieve has a substantial recording catalogue (ABC Classics) and a high-profile career as soloist with orchestras and ensembles around the world.
+Genevieve’s work has won her multiple awards including two ARIAs (Australian Recording Industry Awards), a Helpmann award, Australia Council, Freedman and Churchill Fellowships and Outstanding Musician, Melbourne Prize for Music.
+She holds academic and performance degrees (including a doctorate) in music and English literature from universities in Melbourne, Switzerland and Denmark.

 Guest artist recorder virtuoso Genevieve Lacey demonstrated her extraordinary musicianship and versatility playing both Renaissance and electronic-assisted compositions across a range of instruments from the recorder family.
 Best of all was Adams Et Døgn – One Day for solo recorders and computer, its quasi didgeridoo opening bass notes leading to complex reiterations of birdsong-like motifs that appeared to echo through an imagined forest in a celebration of nature.